alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/Window-remarks.md

 ![Window on Linux](images/window-linux.png)
 ***

-Set <xref:Alternet.UI.Control.Title> property to specify the title of this window.
+Set <xref:Alternet.UI.AbstractControl.Title> property to specify the title of this window.